Craig Disley

 Craig Edward Disley (born 24 August 1981) is an English football coach and former professional footballer.

 Primarily a box-to-box central midfielder, he began his professional career at Mansfield Town in 1999 where he started as a youngster, and established himself in the "Stags" first team in the 2001–02 season, helping them gain promotion into the Second Division.
 He then decided to join Bristol Rovers in July 2004, and helped the "Gas" to win promotion out of League Two in the 2007 Football League Two play-off final.
-Deemed surplus to requirements, he joined Shrewsbury Town in May 2009, but injury problems though no fault of his own meant he didn't hold a regular place in the team.
+Deemed surplus to requirements, he joined Shrewsbury Town in May 2009, but injury problems meant he didn't hold a regular place in the team.
 He joined Grimsby Town in June 2011, and became a linchpin in their midfield over the next 5 years, helping Grimsby to win promotion out of the National League in the 2016 National League play-off final at Wembley Stadium.
 Having been released by Grimsby after a successful 6 years with the club, he joined Alfreton Town in the National League North for the next two years.

 Playing career

 Mansfield Town

 Born in Worksop, Nottinghamshire, Disley came through the youth ranks at Mansfield Town, and was promoted to the club's first team in the summer of 1999 under the management of Bill Dearden.
-He made his debut on 23 September 1999 in a 4–0 victory over Shrewsbury Town, coming on as a 67th-minute substitute for Michael Sissons, also picking up his 1st yellow card within 3 minutes.
+He made his debut on 23 September, 1999, in a 4–0 victory over Shrewsbury Town, coming on as a 67th-minute substitute for Michael Sissons, also picking up his 1st yellow card within 3 minutes.
 He went on to make a further five appearances in his first season at Field Mill.

-During the 2001–02 season Disley scored his first and second career goals in a 2–3 away win over Cheltenham Town on 25 August 2001, Liam Lawrence providing both corners as Disley opened the scoring for the Stags in the 29th minute with a header, before adding a second in the 47th minute with another header.
+During the 2001–02 season Disley scored his first and second career goals in a 2–3 away win over Cheltenham Town on 25 August, 2001, Liam Lawrence providing both corners as Disley opened the scoring for the Stags in the 29th minute with a header, before adding a second in the 47th minute with another header.
 Disley earned promotion into the Second Division with Mansfield in 2001–02 under the stewardship of Stuart Watkiss.
 By the end of the 2002–03 season Mansfield had been relegated back down to the fourth tier of English football.

 Bristol Rovers

-Disley signed with Bristol Rovers in July 2004 on a two-year contract.
+Disley signed with Bristol Rovers in July 2004, on a two-year contract.
 The midfielder became a major part of the promotion campaign during the 2006–07 season and his good form continued into the 2007–08 season, when he scored nine times, including last-minute winners against Oldham Athletic and at Millwall.

 Shrewsbury Town

-On 5 May 2009, Disley was told that he was free to talk to other clubs as Bristol Rovers deemed him surplus to requirements.
+On 5 May, 2009, Disley was told that he was free to talk to other clubs as Bristol Rovers deemed him surplus to requirements.
 On 4 June he signed for Shrewsbury Town on a two-year contract.
-On 22 February 2010, Disley broke his ankle, which ruled him out for the rest of the 2009–10 season.
+On 22 February, 2010, Disley broke his ankle, which ruled him out for the rest of the 2009–10 season.

-He was released on 23 May 2011, after two years with Shrewsbury.
+He was released on 23 May, 2011, after two years with Shrewsbury.